 The only survivor of the outer ring of the Pentagon during the attack by the airliner on the Pentagon September 11, 2001.

-Burned over 60 percent of his body, unrecognizable he was burned so severely…
+Burned over 60 percent of his body, initially he was unrecognizable he was burned so severely…

-Testified for almost an hour how the Lord had been with Him through those impossible days.
+Colonel Birdwell testified for almost an hour about how the Lord had been with Him through those impossible days.